hantsy/jakartaee10-sandbox/docs/faces.md

 ![Faces hello](./faces-hello.png)

-Input "Hantsy" and click the **Say Hello** button.
-You will see the greeting message below.
+Input anything in the text input field and click the **Say Hello** button.
+You will see a greeting message displayed as the above image.